Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Direct -function Optimization (DQO)

-where $\pi_{\theta}(\cdot | \cdot)$ is the policy network, or the language model in this paper.
-In equation~\eqref{eq:reparam-q}, instead of using an additional model to parameterize $Q$-value and learning the optimal policy from the optimal $Q$-function $Q^*$, we directly infer the policy from the $Q$-function by parameterizing it with $\pi$.
-Therefore, we name our algorithm as Direct $Q$-function optimization (DQO).
+where $\pi_{\theta}(\cdot | \cdot)$ is the policy network, or the language model in the context of LLM reasoning.
+By plugging equation~\eqref{eq:reparam-q} into equation~\eqref{eq:SACQ}, we can rewrite the Q-function target as

+Compared to the original objective~\eqref{eq:SACV} and~\eqref{eq:SACQ}, which use an independent model to parameterize $Q$-value and learn the policy from the optimal $Q$-function $Q^*$, with our objective~\eqref{eq:SACV-rewrite} and~\eqref{eq:SACQ-rewrite}, we directly infer the policy from the $Q$-function by parameterizing it with $\pi$.
+Therefore, we dub our algorithm as Direct $Q$-function optimization (DQO).